-Feature - Device MMA9550L MMA9551L MMA9553L MMA9555L MMA9559L
+Feature - Device MMA9550L MMA9551L MMA9553L MMA9559L

-Tap/Double-tap No Yes No No No

-Freefall No Yes No No No

-Motion No Yes No No No

 Data-storage modules 1

-Data FIFO Yes Yes Yes Yes No
+Data FIFO Yes Yes Yes No

-Event queue Yes Yes Yes Yes No
+Event queue Yes Yes Yes No

-Inter-process FIFO No No No No Yes
+Inter-process FIFO No No No Yes

-Power-control module • - 1
+Power-control module •

-Run and Stop on idle Yes Yes Yes Yes Yes
+Run and Stop on idle Yes Yes Yes Yes

-Run and No stop Yes Yes Yes Yes Yes
+Run and No stop Yes Yes Yes Yes

-Stop NC Yes Yes Yes Yes Yes
+Stop NC Yes Yes Yes Yes

-Auto-Wake / Auto-Sleep / Doze Yes Yes Yes Yes No
+Auto-Wake / Auto-Sleep / Doze Yes Yes Yes No

-Data-management daemons Yes Yes Yes Yes Yes
+Data-management daemons Yes Yes Yes Yes

 Pedometer applications

-Step count No No Yes Yes No
+Step count No No Yes No

-Distance No No Yes Yes No
+Distance No No Yes No

-Adaptive distance No No Yes Yes No
+Adaptive distance No No Yes No

-Activity monitor No No Yes Yes No
+Activity monitor No No Yes No

-Six Directional Orientation No No No Yes No

-GPIO management No No No Yes No

-The only difference between the various device configurations is the firmware content loaded into the flash memory at the factory.
+The only difference between the various device configurations is the firmware content that is loaded into the flash memory at the factory.
+The user still can add custom software using the remaining portion of flash memory.

-The MMA9550L, MMA9551L, MMA9553L, and MMA9555L devices can function immediately as they are.
+The MMA9550L, MMA9551L, and MMA9553L devices can function immediately as they are.
 They have an internal command interpreter and applications scheduler and can interact directly with the users' host system.